The end of the year is approaching fast, and you know what that means, right?

 This leads us to the last point.

-For a variety of reasons, the United States provides this tax incentive, so there are no moral or religious objections to claiming your tithes on your taxes.
+For a variety of reasons, the United States provides this tax incentive to claim donations as a tax deduction, so there are no moral or religious objections to claiming your tithes on your taxes.

 This tax benefit is one part of the heart behind Jesus’ words, when he said, "Therefore render to Caesar the things that are Caesar's, and to God the things that are God’s” (Matt.
 22:21).